 - This allows an otherwise uninsurable individual to keep their life insurance coverage in force.

 Please do not confuse this provision with re-entry, which is entirely different.
-Your questions/comments are welcome as always!

 Most modern term life insurance policies do not expire until you reach age 95.
-Even though you may have a 10-year term life policy, your coverage will not end after ten years.
+Even though you may have a 10-year term life policy, your coverage will not end after 10 years.
 What does end, however, is the “rate guarantee” on that policy.

 You can see how dramatic the increases can be.
 But remember, you’re not obligated to pay the higher rates.
-You have options, and here they are.

 When your policy term expires, you will get a renewal notice from the life insurance company that states the new premium for the policy.
 At that point, you’ll need to decide whether to keep the coverage or let it go.